-{We made the subject of the sentence the doer of the action in the modifier.
+We made the subject of the sentence the doer of the action in the modifier.
 Who was walking?
-I was walking, so adding the subject I and the verb saw corrects this sentence.}
+I was walking, so adding the subject "I" and the verb "saw" corrects the sentence.

+TIPBOX

-TIPBOX: Beginning a sentence with an introductory phrase can often lead to a dangling modifier error.
+Beginning a sentence with an introductory phrase can often lead to a dangling modifier error.
 You can fix this error by placing modifiers closer to the nouns they modify.